Advanced Software (return to the homepage)

 What does this mean for you?

 Understandably, businesses and corporations need to recognise the impact of these changes and what the repercussions might be.
-Fortunately, it seems as though these changes largely mean things are business as usual when it comes to day-to-day sickness absence, with the self-certification changes largely intended as a measure to reduce the admin burden on the NHS.
+Fortunately, these changes largely mean things remain business as usual when it comes to day-to-day sickness absence, with the self-certification changes largely intended as a measure to reduce the NHS's admin burden.

-It’s worth bearing in mind that the extension of the self-certification period doesn’t exclude businesses from asking for proof from employees that they are self-certifying sickness or isolation with regards to coronavirus.
-It’s not uncommon for organisations to have a requirement folded into their contracts of employment, whereby the employee must notify their place of work immediately of any sickness absence and provide any relevant evidence.
-The new changes only pertain to self-certification and statutory sick pay entitlement, meaning you are still free to ask employees for proof of the need to self-isolate.
+Keep in mind that the extension of the self-certification period doesn’t exclude businesses from seeking proof from employees that they are self-certifying sickness or isolation with regards to coronavirus.
+It is common practice for organisations to have a requirement included in their contracts of employment, whereby the employee must notify their place of work immediately of any sickness absence and provide any relevant evidence.
+The new changes only apply to self-certification and statutory sick pay entitlement, meaning you are still free to ask employees for proof of the need to self-isolate.

 Statutory Sick Pay (SSP) and self-certification

-During this period, employees can self-certify by providing details of their illness or injury to their employer.
-Self-certification helps streamline the process and reduces the burden on both employees and employers in obtaining medical certificates for short-term absences.
+Self-certification comes into play when claiming SSP for sickness absences lasting fewer than seven days.
+It helps streamline the process and reduces the burden on both employees and employers in obtaining medical certificates for short-term absences.
 Employers should have a clear policy and process in place for self-certification to ensure accurate record-keeping and compliance with SSP regulations.

 How much is SSP?